srheegit/Tracking-User-Engagement-Data-Analysis/README.md

 For the paid subscription students, the t-statistic is positive, indicating that the mean engagement in Q2 2022 is lower than in Q2 2021.
 Since the t-statistic (2.48) is greater than the critical value (1.96121), this means the difference is statistically significant.
 Therefore, we accept the null hypothesis in this case, i.e. engagement of free-plan students in Q2 2022 is lower than that in Q2 2021.

-## 8. Data Prediction using Linear Regression

-Using `sklearn` package in Python, we perform a linear regression using `minutes_watched` column as a predictor and `certificates_issued` as a target.

 ### Analyzing potential Type I and Type II Error and Their Costs to the Company:

 We now analyze the potential impact of possible Type I and Type II errors for each group.